mm6/ethereum-lab3/README.md

 ```
 29. Notice that the logsBloom has changed and the receipt shows "Odd" rather than "Even".

-:checkered_flag:**Copy your receipt freom question 28 and paste it into your submission file:**
+:checkered_flag:**Copy your receipt from question 28 and paste it into your submission file:**

 30. To debug this transaction, copy the transaction hash and execute the debug command.
 ```